dndubins/ATtiny84/CustomPWM.md

   //TCCR0B = _BV(WGM02) | _BV(CS01) | _BV(CS00);  // nprscaler=64
   //TCCR0B = _BV(WGM02) | _BV(CS02);  // prescaler=256
   TCCR0B = _BV(WGM02) | _BV(CS02) | _BV(CS00);  // prescaler=1024
   OCR0A = 0; // counter limit: 255, duty cycle fixed at 50% in this mode.
-OCR0A=0 with no prescalar gives freq=4MHz.
+OCR0A=0 with no prescaler gives freq=4MHz.
 ```
 There is only one counter in this mode: OCR0A.
 You are stuck at a 50% duty cycle, but you can set the frequency based on the prescaler value, and the value of OCR0A.
 The formula, as indicated in the code, is: frequency=fclk/((OCR0A+1)*2*N).
 This is very similar to the ATtiny85 method I posted.

-Here is a chart of frequencies (in Hz) spanning your options, assuming an 8MHz clock speed: (It's the same first table for the ATtiny85)
+Here is a chart of frequencies (in Hz) spanning your options, assuming an 8MHz clock speed: (It's the same as the first frequency table I posted for the ATtiny85)

 | OCR0A | Prescaler: 1 | 8 | 64 | 256 | 1024 |
 | --- | --- | --- | --- | --- | --- |